Walter May • Selected Works • 1990-2000

 Alternate view of "Blocks".

 22.5" h 53" w x 54" d.
-An oddly constructed low steel work table with a broken ladle, bottomless box, and a long spike attached to the bottom edges.
+An oddly constructed low steel work table with a broken ladle, bottomless box, and a long spike hung from the bottom edges.

 A collection of found stools supporting various objects made of copper, bronze, aluminum, steel, etc.surrounding a low steel table.